sodesocompany/Chipmunk-Objective-C-Wrapper/README.markdown

 6 February 2010:

+- Added the CMLoader class which allows you to load a complete space configuration from a .plist file.
+This is till work in progress..

 - Added appledoc documentation (read below on how to use it)
 - General: Added a lot of documentation again
+- CMPolyShape: Added the method: - (id) initWithBody:(CMBody *)cmBody points:(NSArray*)points
 - CMBody: Added the method: - (void) setPositionUsingPoint:(SPPoint*)coordinate
+- CMBody: Added the method: - (CMPolyShape*) addPolyWithPoints:(NSArray*)points;
 - CMBody: Changed the method:

 (void) setPosition:(cpVect)coordinate; renamed to: - (void) setPositionUsingVect:(cpVect)coordinate;

+- CMBody: Changed the methods:

+- (CMRectShape*) addRectWithWidth:.... renamed to: - (CMRectShape*) addRectangleWithWidth:....

 4 February 2010: